 - Budget, Budget, Budget: Budgeting is one of the easiest and most helpful things you can do to improve your financial health.
 Budgeting not only gives you a visualization of where your money is coming and going, but having a clear, mapped-out plan can reduce money-related anxiety.

-- Explore Your Debt Relief Options: Paying back your debts can provide peace of mind and a sense of accomplishment.
+- Explore Your Debt Help Options: Paying back your debts can provide peace of mind and a sense of accomplishment.
 Being debt free allows you to stop focusing on your past obligations, and to instead look forward to your future financial goals.
-If you are unable to manage your debt on your own, you may find relief by working with a debt settlement organization, consolidating your debts into a simpler monthly payment, or working with a credit counselor.
+If you are unable to manage your debt on your own, you may find relief by working with a debt resolution organization, consolidating your debts into a simpler monthly payment, or working with a credit counselor.

 Taking a Holistic Approach